storj-archived/storj-node-heroku-example/README.md

 # storj-node-heroku-example

 A Node.js app using [Express 4](http://expressjs.com/), with jQuery on the client.
-This application starts with a built out front end, and on the barebones on the backend.
+This application starts with a built out front end and a barebones backend.
 This is meant to be a tutorial application, with the `master` branch being the starting point.
-A `solution` branch is provided if you want to see the completed code.
+A `solution` branch is provided with the completed code (but you will still need to add a [`.env` file](#Setup) and have your own [Storj](https://storj.io) account).

 ## Video Tutorials